hanjoonchoe/hanjoonchoe.github.io/_posts/2019-08-11-Linear_Algebra.md

   >because it is a linear combination of linearly independent vectors<br>
   >Hence $U \cap W = \emptyset$

-## SHUR'S UNITARY TRIANGULARIZATION THEOREM
+## SHUR'S TRIANGULARIZATION THEOREM

+Shur's theorem 또는 Shur's decomposition이라고도 불린다.

 >정의<br>
 >Given $A \in \mathcal{M}$ with eigenvalues $\lambda_{1},...,\lambda_{n}$, there exsits a unitary matrix $U \in \mathcal{M}$ such that $A = UTU^{\ast}$ where $T$ is upper-triangular matrix with the eigevalues in $T$.